BradleyCanty/DIY-21700-Battery-System/README.md

 * Add PCB design files (KiCad project files)
 * Add PCB fabrication files (gerber)
 * Complete the temperature sensor circuit: use ATtiny3227 microcontroller instead of ATmega328P
+* Refactor the steps for selecting the battery configuration of a UAV
+* Create steps for selecting the battery configuration of a UGV